Explore-AI/udt-clean-water-toolkit/cwa_geodorm/README.md

 Before running the `cwa_geodorm` for development one needs to package and install the `cwm` module in dev mode:

 ```
-# assuming you area already in the `cwa_geodorm` virtual environment
+# navigate to the cleanwater module directory

-cd cwm/
+cd ../cwm/ # for example

 pip install -e .